 That is prime conversation-starter material right there!

-Awesome, now that you know how to create an amazing cover photo, go check out my guide on fully optimizing the rest of your LinkedIn profile.
+Awesome!
+Now that you know how to create an amazing LinkedIn banner image, go check out my guide on how to fully optimize the rest of your LinkedIn profile.

 It's an 8,000+ word guide that covers every single aspect of your profile in detail so you can get more views, land more job interviews, and generate more leads!

-If you have any questions about cover photos or want to add your own tip, feel free to drop a comment below.
-I read and reply to all of them.
+If you have any questions about cover photos or want to add your own tip, feel free to drop a comment below!